geekgirl101/FFXI-HD-Maps/Q&A.md

 ____
 __Q.
 Can I overwrite the official files instead of using Pivot?__

 __A.__ Yes you can, but this is inadvisable in case of any files that may be corrupted during the download process.
 Also if you decide you don't want to use these files later on you won't be able to just simply remove them and would have to redownload the entire FFXI game again.

 ____
 __Q.
 I don't like your maps, can I go back to the old ones?__

-__A.___ Yes, you can do this in the game by clicking on the - next to the folder name you created for my maps and then restart the game.
-This will return your maps back to the previous ones.
+__A.___ Yes, you can do this in the game by clicking on the - next to the folder name you created for my maps in Pivot and then restart the game.